jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

     GET /routed/<repo id>?<params>

-Note that this endpoint disregards any "until" or "set" parameters, as JPER has no equivalent concepts.
+Note that this endpoint disregards any "until" or "set" parameters, as PubRouter has no equivalent concepts.

 ## ListRecords